-They might have done weddings for 10 years but have not really focused on the style that you are going for.
+They might have done real weddings (and styled shoots) for 10 years but have not really focused on the style that you are going for.
 If that’s the case, the 10 years won’t be as important.

 If your potential wedding florist has shown previous work that is close to your vision and style, you have a better chance of them executing to your taste and preference.

 Go over the work they have done in the past that caught your eye; either from their social media or website.

 Ask them about how those designs came about, and that was mostly a bride’s input or had they helped to develop a better design and style.